PDIS/transcript/2023-09-14-Conversation-with-Lawrence-Lessig,-Ching-Yi-Liu-and-Isabel-Hou.md

 Oh yeah!

 ### Audrey Tang:
-So, "AI and Democracy" — What are you going to talk about?
+So, [AI and Democracy](https://www.youtube.com/watch?v=W3M-H6pYHWg) — What are you going to talk about?

 ### Lawrence Lessig:
 Well, basically, AI will end democracy.